billthefarmer/blog/blog/content/post/port-mac-app-to-swift.md

 ```

 The audio code is similar to the C version with extra declarations
-needed to deal with the changes in the API and the swift requirement
+needed to deal with the changes in the API and the Swift requirement
 for argument labels.

 ```C